TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

 	productPesIds="15585"
 	cloudEnvironments="public"
 />
-# Deploy Cosmos DB using ARM Template
+# Deploy Cosmos DB using ARM template

-You can create and manage Azure Cosmos DB accounts from Azure Resource Manager Template.
-But the Azure Resource Manager Template does not support creating database and collection.
+You can create and manage Azure Cosmos DB accounts from Azure Resource Manager template.
+But the Azure Resource Manager template does not support creating database and collection.
 However, you can use any of the approaches given below to create database and collection.

 Please use the below sample template for creating Cosmos DB account.